-- To use focus lock, select " Spot" or " Tracking" for the Auto Focus area (page 124). - Align the monitor screen's focus frame with the subject you want to focus on and then halfpress the shutter button.
+- To use focus lock, select " Spot" or " Tracking" for the Auto Focus area (page 117). - 1.
+Align the monitor screen's focus frame with the subject you want to focus on and then half-press the shutter button. - 2.
+Keeping the shutter button half-pressed (which maintains the focus setting), move the camera to compose the image. - When "N Tracking" is selected as the Auto Focus area, the focus frame will move automatically and follow the subject.